-A Nautical themed bathroom is fun and kid-friendly, while still inviting and appropriate for adult guests.
+A Nautical themed bathroom is fun and still kid and adult friendly.
 Great for a hall bathroom used for kids and adult guests!

 A Multipurpose Space

 Our upstairs hall bathroom is mainly used by our 5-year-old son and 3-year-old daughter.
 But often, it is also used by guests.

 The bathroom is in need of a makeover.
 It’s never been touched.
 Almost 3 years after moving in, the bathroom was still builder-white.

 With two little people using the bathroom, the walls are starting to look dingy from wet hands and water splatter on flat white paint.
 The bathroom needs a satin-finish paint job to protect the walls and clean it up.